 Access to a reliable supply of safe drinking water is a fundamental human need.
-Now, faced with the COVID-19 global health emergency, it is crucial to survival.
+Now, faced with the COVID-19 global health emergency and two recent back-to-back devasting Hurricanes in Central America, safe water is crucial to survival.
 The people we serve in Honduras and Nicaragua are navigating similar challenges as many of us while also struggling with the difficulties they faced before the pandemic: for many, the lack of access to safe water and hygiene and the lack of basic infrastructure to handle a health emergency.

 Our team continues to work on the front lines in over 1,300 communities across Honduras and Nicaragua to ensure there is ongoing access to safe drinking water.
 We provide drinking water purification for communities, distribute chlorine tablets to treat harmful bacteria and the Coronavirus in water sources, and provide technical support, and education on health and hygiene to prevent the spread of COVID-19.
 Unfortunately, many of these communities lack the healthcare infrastructure needed to fight COVID-19, making safe water even more important to keep families safe from waterborne diseases and allow for proper handwashing and hygiene to stop the spread of the virus.